facebook-csharp-sdk/http-helper/README.md

 # HttpHelper

+This project has been renamed and was formerly called FluentHttp.Core.

 ## Overview
 HttpHelper is a light weight library aimed to ease the development for your rest client with consistent api throughout different frameworks whether you are using .net 4.0 or silverlight or